-- For your contact information, include both your current and new forwarding addresses for security deposit delivery.
-If you kept your place in good condition, you should have a nice sum of cash coming your way.
+- For your contact information, include both your new forwarding addresses for security deposit delivery.
+If you kept your apartment in good condition, your security deposit should be refunded in full.

-- Include the date to verify that you are delivering the notice within the designated time frame outlined by your rental agreement.
+- Include the date to verify that you are delivering the notice within the designated time frame outlined in your rental agreement.

 - Keep it simple and clear while providing specific details.